Lukmon-ll/Group1hospitalproject/MVP_README.md

   - Creating a new entity (and creating associations to other entities)
   - Updating an entity (and updating associations to other entities)
   - Deleting an entity
-- Currently has CRUD for Parking schedules, will have views soon.

 - CRUD for Doctor and Department has been made, views will be available soon.

 [ParkingSchedule/Cars/Spots]
 - CRUD for all three tables including relational display and data.
 - Creating and Updating a Car allows dropdown selection for a related Doctors.